akka/akka/akka-docs/src/main/paradox/scala/persistence.md

 :  @@snip [LambdaPersistencePluginDocTest.java]($code$/java/jdocs/persistence/LambdaPersistencePluginDocTest.java) { #journal-tck-java }

 Please note that some of the tests are optional, and by overriding the `supports...` methods you give the TCK the needed information about which tests to run.
-You can implement these methods using @scala[boolean falues or] the provided `CapabilityFlag.on` / `CapabilityFlag.off` values.
+You can implement these methods using @scala[boolean values or] the provided `CapabilityFlag.on` / `CapabilityFlag.off` values.

 We also provide a simple benchmarking class @scala[`JournalPerfSpec`]@java[`JavaJournalPerfSpec`] which includes all the tests that @scala[`JournalSpec`]@java[`JavaJournalSpec`]